Giant Axonal Neuropathy

 English

-Puneet Opal is a Neurologist in Chicago, Illinois.
-Dr. Opal has been practicing medicine for over 37 years and is rated as an Elite provider by MediFind in the treatment of Giant Axonal Neuropathy.
-His top areas of expertise are Spinocerebellar Ataxia Type 1, Giant Axonal Neuropathy, Olivopontocerebellar Atrophy, and Spinocerebellar Ataxia.
+Puneet Opal is a Neurologist practicing medicine in Chicago, Illinois.
+He has been practicing medicine for over 37 years.
+Dr. Opal is rated as an Elite provider by MediFind in the treatment of Giant Axonal Neuropathy.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Spinocerebellar Ataxia Type 1, Olivopontocerebellar Atrophy, Giant Axonal Neuropathy, and Spinocerebellar Ataxia.
+Dr. Opal is board certified in American Board Of Psychiatry And Neurology - Neurology (Certified).

 Elite in Giant Axonal Neuropathy